Military helicopter: Multi-mission and rescue

 As helicopters came into military service, they were quickly pressed into service for search and rescue and medical evacuation.
 During World War II, Flettner Fl 282s were used in Germany for reconnaissance, and Sikorsky R-4s were used by the United States to rescue downed aircrews and injured personnel in remote areas of the China Burma India Theater, from April 1944 until the war's end.
 The use of helicopters for rescue during combat increased during the Korean War and the Algerian War.
-In the Vietnam War the USAF acquired Sikorsky S-61R (Jolly Green Giant) and CH-53 Sea Stallion (Super Jolly Green Giant) helicopters for the Combat search and rescue (CSAR) mission.
+In the Vietnam War the USAF acquired Sikorsky S-61R (Jolly Green Giant) and Sikorsky CH-53 Sea Stallion (Super Jolly Green Giant) helicopters for the Combat search and rescue (CSAR) mission.

 Training

 Some services use a version of their operational helicopters, usually in the light class, for pilot training.
 For example, the British have used the Aérospatiale Gazelle both in operations and as a trainer.
-Some services also have an Ab initio phase in training that uses very basic helicopters.
+Some services also have an ab initio phase in training that uses very basic helicopters.
 The Mexican Navy has acquired a number of the commercially available Robinson R22 and R44 helicopters for this purpose.